djh58/draino/README.md

 # draino
-Drain crypto wallets that are randomly generated
+Drain crypto wallets that are randomly generated.
+Mining's a lot more efficient lol.

 Uses ethers random wallet generation to create a wallet.
 Then, we check its balance, and if there is a balance we transfer it to the user-specified destination wallet.
 This runs continually in a while loop until the user stops.